Harry-R-Jones/sort_manager/README.md

 - The time taken

 You are required to test both the functionality of the program and the performance of the algorithms (speed tests)

+## Algorithms

+### -Bubble Sort

+Bubble sort repeatedly looks through a set of data like a list or array.
+Each look will compare element 0 with 1, then 1 with 2 and so on until the end of the list.

+At the end of each loop through the list, we check to see if the data is now in the correct order, or if we need to look through and keep sorting.

+Bubble sort has a big O notation of O(n^2)

+### -Binary Sort

+Binary sort works by adding the elements of the list to a binary tree structure, and then returning the tree as a list to give a naturally ordered dataset.

+Building the tree can be quite slow, but once created, sorting the data is no longer a concern because it stays sorted.

+### -Merge Sort

+Merge sort is a recursive divide-and-conquer algorithm.
+A list is separated into halves recursively until we have just individual elements, and then we merge the elements back together in order.